chris-grace/versioned_dir/markdown.md

 2. list item 2
 ..* sublist item

-...indenting paragraphs uses dots in front
+   indenting paragraphs uses spaces in front - 3 are used here

 * asterisk for an unordered list
 - or minus
 + or plus

-to make a [link] put a word in square brackets, and repeat and follow with colon to put the link address
+ To make a [link] put a word in square brackets, and repeat and follow with colon to put the link address.

 [link]:http://www.google.co.uk

 For further info on what you can do in markdown click [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)